 Real estate trainer Valerie Garcia explains you should communicate value to your buyers and sellers, noting you ought to “appeal to your clients emotionally.”

 The more an agent is able to put themselves in the shoes of their clients, the more respect and trust will develop in their business relationship.
 That extra care and attention is likely to translate to referrals for years — and in some, cases decades — down the line.

-22) Discover how to naturally motivate yourself.
+10. Discover how to naturally motivate yourself

 Leigh Brown of RE/MAX Executive shares the idea of being responsible for your own success in real estate.